Is a temporary rental possible?

 Civil Code § 575 is called "time lease".
 The provision allows a time limit, if the landlord after the expiry of the rental period

-1. wants to use the rooms as an apartment for themselves, their family members or household members, or
+1. wants to use the rooms as an apartment for himself, his family members or members of his household, or

-2. to dispose of the premises in a permissible manner or to substantially modify or repair them in such a way that the measures would be made considerably more difficult by a continuation of the lease, or
+2. wants to remove the rooms in a permissible manner or to change or repair them so significantly that the measures would be made considerably more difficult by a continuation of the lease, or

-3. rent the rooms to a person obliged to provide services
+3. wants to rent the rooms to someone obliged to provide services

 and he informs the tenant in writing of the reason for the limitation on conclusion of the contract.